-In addition to its challenging academic curriculum, Mercymount Country Day provides its students with a broad range of superior enrichment programs.
-These programs supplement and enhance our students’ experiences in fields such as Music, Art, Theater, Science and History.
-Grade-appropriate programs are carefully chosen to provide students with an experience that is both educational and engaging.
-Some recent examples include:
+In addition to our challenging academic curriculum, Mercymount Country Day provides its students with a broad range of superior enrichment programs.
+These programs supplement and enhance our students’ experiences in fields such as Music, Art, Theater, Science, and History.
+Grade-appropriate programs are carefully selected throughout the year to provide students with an experience that is both educational and engaging.

 Rainbow of Joy

 Grades 7 & 8.
 Students engage in the spiritual and corporal works of Mercy with people throughout the community.
 Students are “missioned” to various institutions where Sisters of Mercy serve.
 The ministries include Mt.
-St. Rita Health Centre, McAuley House, McAuley Village and ReFoCUS.
-This is incorporated into their school day.
+St. Rita Health Centre, McAuley House, McAuley Village, and ReFoCUS.
+These visits are incorporated into their school day.

-Open to grades 4 & 5.
+Open to grades 3, 4 & 5.
 Chorus is an elective class incorporated into the school schedule one day per week.
-Performances may include a Christmas concert and participation in the Middle School Drama production.
+Performances may include but is not limited too, a Christmas concert, on ice performance at a Providence Bruins game, participation in the Middle School Drama production.

 Grades K-8.
 This 6 week program teaches students about earning, spending, sharing, and saving money.
 They also learn about businesses that they can start and jobs that they can perform to earn money.
 The mission of Junior Achievement of Rhode Island is to ensure that every child has a fundamental understanding of the free enterprise system.

 In past years, Tina Meier, a well-known national speaker, addressed parents and students in two separate assemblies regarding her personal experience about bullying.